Writing by Sophie Pellegrini // Illustration by Billie Morris

 After spending months preoccupied with all I felt my body couldn’t do, weightlifting not only helped me shift my perspective on my body’s capabilities, but also on failure.
 Failure in weightlifting is, in an odd sense, the goal.
 When I started, I was embarrassed when I failed to complete a rep. My muscles would give out during a bench press and my trainer had to take an active role as spotter, lifting the bar for me so it didn’t fall onto my chest or face.
 Sometimes when I squat a new weight, my legs literally can’t push me back up to standing—and I can’t think my way out of it or mentally pressure my body into something it can’t yet do, so I fall backwards onto my ass as the weighted bar bangs loudly against the safety bars.
 But that initial embarrassment I felt has been replaced with a sense of humility, intention, and motivation to try again.
 It’s only when I push my body to its limits and allow it to strengthen from that workout that I can ask it for more.
 Over time, I learned to hear and respect my body when it told me I had reached those limits, slowly reconnecting with its language.
 After the hardest, sickest year of my life; after months of feeling completely unable to control or connect with my body, it didn’t feel so foreign anymore.

 During the first few months of lifting, I also felt the empowerment that comes with defying ideas about what women can’t and shouldn’t do with their bodies.
-Each time I step up to the Olympic platform, I feel this cheesy sense of connectedness with all the other women who have taken on the challenge of infiltrating a male-dominated space.
+When I step on to the deadlift platform, I often feel this cheesy sense of connectedness with all the people who have taken on the challenge of infiltrating a cis-male-dominated space.
 I like defying the skeptical gazes of the men who watch me rack weight onto the bar before I deadlift, or patronizingly offer to re-rack my plates after a set of squats (I politely and confidently turn them down).
 I used to ask permission—prefaced with an apology—before taking unused plates from another rack, until I realized that other guys took plates off of my rack, and each other’s, without asking first.
 I no longer let guilt prevent me from using a bench, afraid some “more worthy” guy may have to wait to use it.
 I feel no obligation to follow the unsolicited, unfounded advice random men offer me on my technique or form as a reflection of their need to mansplain, even if they stand there to watch if I take it.
-I fight through the anxiety I feel when I deny my instincts to wait and instead ask if I can work in while a man is using the Olympic platform.
+I fight through the anxiety I feel when I deny my instincts to wait and instead ask if I can work in while a man is using the platform.

 I’d be lying if I said that weightlifting completely alleviated my body insecurities, but there’s no doubt that shifting my exercise to weight training and boxing instead of body-anxiety-producing cardio machines has made a crucial difference.
 Weightlifting reminds me that there’s real purpose to exercise irrespective of weight loss, and that my body is worthy of respect regardless of its size.
 It helps me defy what society has taught me to believe—that women’s bodies and appearances determine our worth, and that thin bodies are inherently best.
 It helps me become more comfortable with advocating for myself in male-dominated spaces.
 It’s one more way I get to challenge the patriarchy as I build muscle, growing stronger and bigger, resisting the voices in my head and all around me that say I would be worth more if there were less of me.

 I’m incredibly privileged and extremely grateful for the opportunities I have.
-Not everyone has the luxury of joining a gym, let alone paying for a personal trainer, and I’m exempt from a whole range of limitations (in the realms of exercise and beyond) due to my white skin, the fact that I’m cis and straight, and my body size and ability.
+Not everyone has the luxury of joining a gym, let alone paying for a personal trainer, and I’m exempt from a whole range of limitations (in the realms of exercise and beyond) due to my white skin, the fact that I’m cis, and my body size and ability.
 But I believe there are endless ways women can start to take up space, whether it’s trying weightlifting, fighting the urge to automatically cross our legs on buses without question, or speaking up in class without starting every question we ask with an apology.
 And those of us with privilege have a responsibility to help open the space to be filled by other marginalized voices, ahead of our own.
-Women are strong; we have voices; we have amazing things to do and give and say.
-And it’s time to take up space.[share]
+Women have amazing things to do and give and say.
+And it’s time to take up more space.[share]